Taming-the-BEAST/FBD-tutorial/README.md

 ## Summarizing the output

 Once the run reaches the end of the chain, you will find three new files in your analysis directory.
 The MCMC samples of various scalar parameters and statistics are written to the file called **bearsDivtime\_FBD.log**.
 The tree-state at every sampled iteration is saved to **bearsTree.1.trees**.
 The tree strings in this file are all annotated in extended Newick format with the substitution rate from the uncorrelated lognormal model at each node.
 The file called **bearsDivtime\_FBD.xml.states** summarizes the performance of the proposal mechanisms (operators) used in your analysis, providing information about the acceptance rate for each move.
-Reviewing this file can help identify operators that might need adjustment if their acceptance probabilities are too high.

 The main output files are the `.log` file and `.trees` file.
-It is not feasible to review the data contained in these files by simply opening them in a spreadsheet program or a tree viewing program.
-Fortunately, the developers of BEAST have also written general utility programs for summarizing and visualizing posterior samples from Bayesian inference using MCMC.
-Tracer is a cross-platform, java program for summarizing posterior samples of scaler parameters.
-This program is necessary for assessing convergence, mixing, and determining an adequate burn-in.
+We will use Tracer for assessing convergence, mixing, and determining an adequate burn-in bsed on the log file.
 Tree topologies, branch rates, and node heights are summarized using the program TreeAnnotator and visualized in FigTree.

 ### Tracer